clerk/javascript/.changeset/two-bags-rhyme.md

 '@clerk/clerk-js': patch
 ---

-Stop silencing network errors when on Expo.
+Bubble up the network errors on Expo.